canonical/encrypt-cloud-image/docs/index.rst

 Project and community
 ---------------------

-Example Project is a member of the Ubuntu family.
+encrypt-cloud-image is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * Code of conduct
 * Get support
 * Join our online chat
 * Contribute
 * Roadmap
-* Thinking about using Example Product for your next project?
+* Thinking about using encrypt-cloud-image for your next project?
 Get in touch!

 .. toctree::